IgniteUI/igniteui-docfx/en/components/grids_and_lists.md

         <div class="faqs-accordion h4">Can I purchase the Infragistics Ignite UI for Angular Data Grid control separately?</div>
         <div class="divider--half"></div>
         <div class="faqs-accordion-panel">
         No, you cannot purchase the Angular Data Grid separately.
-It is part of a the <a class="no-external-icon" href="{environment:infragisticsBaseUrl}/products/ignite-ui-angular">Ignite UI for Angular product</a> product, which includes dozens of UI controls and components, plus over 60 charts, including Angular Financial Charting.
+It is part of a the <a class="no-external-icon" href="{environment:infragisticsBaseUrl}/products/ignite-ui-angular">Ignite UI for Angular product</a>, which includes dozens of UI controls and components, plus over 60 charts, including Angular Financial Charting.
 If you are interested in other modern web platforms like Angular, ASP.NET MVC, Web Components or ASP.NET Blazor, check out our <a class="no-external-icon" href="{environment:infragisticsBaseUrl}/products/ignite-ui">Ignite UI product bundle</a>, which gives you every web platform for only $100 more on your subscription.
-That is hundreds of controls, components, and data visualizations for 1 very low price.
+That is hundreds of controls, components, and data visualizations for a very low price.
         </div>
     </div>
     <div class="faqs-accordion-content">